leichak/dawproject/README.md

 ## To-Do List
 - [x] Reflect all structures in files and appropriate mods.
 - [ ] Implement XML deserialization using quick_xml and serde.
+- - [ ] Move to quick-xml
+- - [ ] Employ Serde deserialisation using Rust structs directly